2blnot2b/SE14_AI-Basics/02_Knowledge&Reasoning/KNIGHTSKNAVES.md

     Thirdly, my approach is to first translate the sentence said by any character into a complex sentence that will serve as an added knowledge base for the agent.
 Then, using declarative approach, I tell the agent about the all knowledge base starting the ones from the rules of the game, hence I have a pretty clear structured separated by the comment "Knowledge Base basd on the Game Rule" and "Knowledge Base based on what A, B, or C said".

-    Since the implementation was pretty easy, I wrote down 2 reasonings fro each puzzle: "Reasoning Version Long" using "Or", "Not" and "And", and "Implication, and also "Reasoning VErsion Short" using "Biconditional" and "Not".
+    Since the implementation was pretty easy, I wrote down 2 reasonings fro each puzzle: "Reasoning Version Long" using "Or", "Not" and "And", and "Implication, and also "Reasoning Version Short" using "Biconditional" and "Not".

   1. Puzzle 0: